murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/SRD/Encuentro Espías/Game Mechanics/Basic Moves.md

 {"dg-publish":true,"dg-path":"Encuentro Espías/Game Mechanics/Basic Moves.md","permalink":"/encuentro-espias/game-mechanics/basic-moves/","tags":["TTRPG/SRD/EE"]}
 ---

 **Basic Moves** are Moves that all Spies can trigger.
 They cover most of the actions that you could take as a Spy.
 Any action that doesn't seem to fall clearly under one of the Moves will be handled as the **Act Under Pressure** Move.
+Below are all the Basic Moves collected.
+If you want more detailed explanations and examples of play, look [[TTRPG/SRD/Encuentro Espías/Game Mechanics/Detailed Moves and Examples of Play\|here]].

 There are 3 subcategories of Basic Moves:
 - [[TTRPG/SRD/Encuentro Espías/Game Mechanics/Basic Moves#Generic Moves\|Generic Moves]] cover the general actions